Windsor Park Mall: 2007–2024: Rackspace ownership

-Rackspace entered the picture again in 2007.
-The company was rapidly outgrowing its newly leased corporate headquarters, which were in a building formerly used by Datapoint on the northwest side of San Antonio; seeking even more space, Rackspace bought the mall for $27 million.
+Rackspace was rapidly outgrowing its newly leased corporate headquarters, which were in a building formerly used by Datapoint on the northwest side of San Antonio; seeking even more space, Rackspace bought the mall for $27 million in 2007.
 As part of its acquisition of Windsor Park, the city boundaries of San Antonio were modified to place 221 acre of land, including the former mall, into the suburb of Windcrest; that city had lost $100,000 in taxes each year since the mall's closure in 2005.
 Rackspace hired architect and urban planner Andrés Duany and renovated the former mall (now known as "The Castle") for more than $100 million, having received a $22 million grant from the state of Texas.
 Renovations also added environmentally friendly features such as a rainwater cistern and dual flush toilets; in 2009, The Castle received LEED Gold certification.
 By 2012, 3,200 employees worked at the former mall site.
-The redevelopment of Windsor Park has attracted retail and multi-family residential development geared to the higher incomes of Rackspace employees (on average $69,000 a year, compared to $37,000 a year, the local average), and Rackspace is developing a neighborhood park around the site.
+The redevelopment of Windsor Park has attracted retail and multi-family residential development geared to the higher incomes of Rackspace employees (on average $69,000 a year, compared to $37,000 a year, the local average), and Rackspace developed a neighborhood park around the site.

-Among the features of The Castle are a two-story slide, 80 conference rooms, cable car-type gondolas repurposed from the closed Sky Ride at Brackenridge Park, a coffee shop and fitness center and art installations.
+Among the features of The Castle were a two-story slide, 80 conference rooms, cable car-type gondolas repurposed from the closed Sky Ride at Brackenridge Park, a coffee shop and fitness center and art installations.
 The Castle also integrates the neon Food Court sign from the mall that was added in the 1987 renovations.
 As of 2013, 525000 ft2 of the 1200000 ft2 former mall has been renovated.
 In addition, in one of the escalator wells, there is a word search that held the Guinness World Record for world's largest word search at the time of its creation.

-The perimeter road around the center, which was added by Rackspace on a new route, is known as Fanatical Place (in reference to the company's value of "Fanatical Support"); another access road is named Racker Road, after the nickname for Rackspace employees.
+The perimeter road around the center, which was added by Rackspace on a new route, was known as Fanatical Place (in reference to the company's value of "Fanatical Support"); another access road was named Racker Road, after the nickname for Rackspace employees.

 2024–present: Windcrest International Business Park

+The shift to remote working induced by the COVID-19 pandemic reduced Rackspace's need for office space.
+In 2022, Windcrest mayor Dan Reese was given a tour by Rackspace; he told San Antonio Report that "there were, in essence, 20 people in the building".
+Shortly after, the company opted to relocate to smaller headquarters.
+Rackspace paid a $9 million lease termination fee, which the North East Independent School District contended was owed half under the 2007 agreement that brought Rackspace to the site, but the city of San Antonio claimed it was the sole beneficiary of that amount.

-In early 2024 the building was sold to Industrial Commercial Properties LLC, becoming known as the Windcrest International Business Park.
+In early 2024, the building was sold to Industrial Commercial Properties LLC, becoming known as the Windcrest International Business Park.
+The firm, which had experience in converting malls and office campuses, received a tax exemption as part of a sale deal with the city of Windcrest and Bexar County.